-Manage Power Schemes on your Windows PC
+Manage Power Management Settings on your Windows PC

 A power plan or power scheme is a collection of hardware and system settings that manages how your computer uses power.
 Power plans can help you save energy, maximize system performance, or achieve a balance between the two.